Looking for a Nicaragua travel guide? Here’s everything you need to know to experience the best of the country.

 Getting around Nicaragua is easily done by bus.
-Apart from local chicken busses and minibuses, you can take the International busses (Ticabus, Transnica and King Quality) between main cities and over borders.
+Apart from local chicken busses and minibuses, you can take the International busses (Ticabus, Transnica and King Quality) between main cities and across borders.

 - León.
 A colonial town in the Northern part of Nicaragua.
-It holds the largest cathedral in Central America and portraits heroes and stories from the Sandinista Revolution on murals around the city.
+It’s home to the largest cathedral in Central America along with stories and murals of the Sandinista Revolution, found around the city.

 - Volcano boarding.
 From León you can test your adventure courage by boarding down an active volcano on a wooden board.
-This is one of the most exhilarating and fun experiences I’ve had, so I can highly recommend it!
+This is one of the most thrilling and fun experiences I’ve ever had, so I can highly recommend it!
 Make sure to book with BigFoot hostel.

 - Hike volcanos.
-Out of Nicaragua’s 25 volcanos, many of them are hikable for day and night trips.
+Out of Nicaragua’s 25 volcanos, many of them are hikeable for day and night trips.
 Always go with a guide, though.

 - Granada.
-Considered the historical rival to León, this town features lots of colonial buildings, churches and architecture.
+Considered the historical rival to León, Granada features lots of colonial buildings, churches and architecture.

 - Masaya market.
-The National Artisans Market is selling handicrafts and is Nicaragua’s most famous.
+The National Artisans Market is selling handicrafts and is Nicaragua’s most famous market.

 - Isla Ometepe.
-A volcanic island in Lake Nicaragua offering wildlife and hiking.
+A volcanic island in Lake Nicaragua with lots of wildlife and hiking possibilities.

 - Corn Islands.
 Two islands in the Caribbean Sea with jungle, dive sites and perfect crystal clear waters.
 You can get there by plane or boat.